oie-mines-paristech/RTE_scenarios/README.md

-# Futurs énergétiques 2050 (Energy future 2050)
+# Futurs énergétiques 2050 (Energy future 2050) / RTE
+Implementation of RTE scenarios Futurs énerétiques 2050 into ecoinvent database with premise

 Description
 -----------

-This is a repository containing a scenario that implements the projections of the French electricity operator (RTE) for:
+This is a repository containing the implementation of the prospective scenarios provided by the French ADEME agengy into ecoinvent for the following sectors in France :

 * electricity
 * hydrogen